alessandromrc/ArduinoIDE-Extension-Installer/README.md

 # Arduino IDE Extension Installer

-Small program built with NodejS to install extensions in the new Arduino IDE (2.x)
+Small program built with NodeJS to install extensions in the new Arduino IDE (2.x)

 # Getting Started